 Winter is our most labor-intensive season, and by only having young calves in winter months and butchering before their next winter, we are able to keep our labor and outside costs (purchasing hay) to a minimum.

 Because we process our own meat, everything is boned out.
-We end up with around 100# of meat, plus lots of bones to supplement the dog’s winter ration, and sometimes a little bit of tallow (a couple pounds, once rendered – young Jerseys tend not to have a lot of excess fat like a two year old animal would).
+We end up with around 125-150# of meat, plus lots of bones for bone broth and to supplement the dog’s winter ration, and sometimes a little bit of tallow (a couple pounds, once rendered – young Jerseys tend not to have a lot of excess fat like a two year old animal would).